xiaoxiaocoder/electron/docs/api/app.md

 **Note:** Enable `Secure Keyboard Entry` only when it is needed and disable it when it is no longer needed.

+### `app.isOnline()`

+Returns `boolean` - Whether there is currently internet connection.

+A return value of `false` is a pretty strong indicator that the user won't be able to connect to remote sites.
+However, a return value of `true` is inconclusive; even if some link is up, it is uncertain whether a particular connection attempt to a particular remote site will be successful.

 ## Properties

 ### `app.accessibilitySupportEnabled` _macOS_ _Windows_